Jarvis Cocker: Personal life

 Soon after signing to Fire, in November 1985, Cocker fell out of a window while trying to impress a girl with a Spider-Man impression and ended up in hospital, temporarily requiring the use of a wheelchair, in which he appeared during concerts.

 In 1988, at age 25, Cocker took a sabbatical from Pulp to study Fine Art and Film at Saint Martin's School of Art, where he was tutored by Vera Neubauer and Malcolm Le Grice.
 He graduated in 1991.

 In the late 1990s, Cocker dated Chloë Sevigny.
-She later said in a 2009 interview:

-Cocker lived in Paris from 2003 with his wife, Camille Bidault-Waddington, and their son Albert (born 24 March 2003), known in the family as Al. In April 2009 he announced that they were divorcing "on amicable terms", but that he was staying in Paris to remain in his son's life.
+Cocker lived in Paris from 2003 with his wife Camille Bidault-Waddington and their son.
+In April 2009 he announced that they were divorcing "on amicable terms", but that he was staying in Paris to remain in his son's life.
 Cocker had previously lived in Paris in the early 1990s, writing lyrics for Pulp's breakthrough album His 'n' Hers there, but he never learned to speak French, according to Bidault-Waddington.

-In 2010, Cocker was named Cultural Ambassador for Eurostar.
-He has been an ambassador for the Edinburgh-based charity Scottish Love in Action (SLA) since 2010.
-He has also played on the band Everything Is New's debut CD.
-The CD was made to raise money for SLA.
+As of 2023, Cocker lives in Shepherd's Bush, London, with his wife, creative consultant Kim Sion.
+The pair began dating in 2009.

+Cocker is a supporter of Sheffield Wednesday.

+Activism

+In 2010 Cocker was named Cultural Ambassador for Eurostar.

-In 2015, Cocker was among the signatories of a pledge committing to Artists For Palestine.
-In 2016, Cocker voiced his support for Remain in the EU referendum.
+In 2015 Cocker was among the signatories of a pledge committing to Artists For Palestine.
+In 2016 Cocker voiced his support for Remain in the EU referendum.